 Who are the other people providing services to children with a Special Educational Need in this school?
 A. Directly funded by the school Teachers Learning Support Assistants Specifically trained support (Learning Support Assistants) within school for those with complex special needs Parent and Family Support Advisors (PFSA) Emotional Literacy Support Assistant (ELSA) - We have successfully recruited an ELSA with many years' experience to support in school.
 This will be through 1:1 and small group interventions.
 This support is accessed through a referral process made to the SENDCo.
 Additional Educational Psychology time.
 Additional Learning Support Service time.
-B. Paid for centrally by the Local Authority, as well as further hours funded by the school.
-These are delivered in school.
-Educational Psychology Service (annual SEND planning meeting) Learning Support Service (annual SEND planning meeting) Somerset Autism and Social Communication Service Sensory, Physical and Medical Support Service Social Emotional Support Service Tor School and Mendip School Mental Health Support Team Outreach support e.g. Mendip Outreach Support C. Provided and paid for by the Health Service, but delivered in school School Nurse Integrated Therapy Service (Speech and Language Therapy, Occupational Therapy, Physiotherapy) Nutricia (advanced medical nutrition support) Lifetime nurses (supporting schools and families) Child and Adolescent Mental Health Services (CAMHS)
+B. Paid for centrally by the Local Authority, but delivered in school Educational Psychology Service (annual SEND planning meeting) Learning Support Service (annual SEND planning meeting) Somerset Autism and Social Communication Service Sensory, Physical and Medical Support Service Social Emotional Support Service Tor School and Mendip School Mental Health Support Team Outreach support e.g. Mendip Outreach Support C. Provided and paid for by the Health Service, but delivered in school School Nurse Integrated Therapy Service (Speech and Language Therapy, Occupational Therapy, Physiotherapy) Nutricia (advanced medical nutrition support) Lifetime nurses (supporting schools and families) Child and Adolescent Mental Health Services (CAMHS)